Reclaiming YOU Through Creativity!

 The second reason I believe that there is a real theme of repressing our creativity is because collective repression or disassociation leads to a collective regression of the skill (a type of unconscious amnesia).
 We don’t remember how to be creative because we don’t practice the process of creativity enough!

 Why?
-Because choosing a life that’s rooted in to expressing our creativity, which can take on so many different forms, is unfortunately perceived by the “system” as being perhaps, “suspicious, unfamiliar, unpredictable, unsafe and not illustrative of the norm of mass behavior (conditioning)”.
-Or, we are judged and categorized as a person who is “unsteady, flighty, indecisive” or a person who choses to live their life in a way that resembles that of a “peter-pan” type syndrome.
+Because choosing a life that’s rooted in expressing our creativity (which can take on so many different forms), is unfortunately perceived by the “system” as being perhaps, “suspicious, unfamiliar, unpredictable, unsafe and not illustrative of the norm of mass behavior (conditioning)”.
+Or, we are judged and categorized as a person who is “unsteady, flighty, indecisive” or a person who chooses to live their life in a way that resembles that of a “peter-pan” type syndrome.
 This of course is the cultural conditioning of the broken system we live in.
 It’s simply false.

 We chose to come into body to experience life to the absolute fullest expression that we are capable of.
 We were intended to have unique and individualistic ways of expressing ourselves, with our inner-curiosity, passions, inner-drive directing the ship.
 That does NOT mean we get to only experience one, two, three jobs, interests, hobbies, ect.
 By our divine nature, we came into human form to expand and experience as much as possible.